 These terrifying statistics have instigated an increase in opiate rehab centers in Ohio.
 Many facilities have been federally or state-funded to challenge the epidemic that is ravaging Ohio.

 Opiate rehab centers in Ohio, like Findlay Recovery Center, are fully certified and comprehensive opiate and alcohol rehabilitation centers focused on full-body healing.

 Opioids are a class of drugs used to reduce pain.
 They are commonly abused because of their extremely addictive nature.
 Common street drugs like Heroin and Fentanyl fall under the drug class of opiates.
 However, it is just as common to find prescription drugs being abused.
 These drugs include Morphine, Oxycodone, and Hydrocodone.

 Opiates are typically in pill form, but can also be found in syrup form, crushed for snorting, and liquid for injection.

 Opioid overdose is possible and happens frequently around the globe.
 In 2020, over 95,000 people died in a 365-day period.
 That is 260 individuals every day or about 11 people every hour.

 It is important to be aware of the signs of opiate addiction.
 A person who is intoxicated with opiates may have an altered mental state.
 This means they may present as confused, delirious, or have decreased awareness or responsiveness.
-Individuals who are high can experience breathing problems, extreme sleepiness, nausea or vomiting, and have small pupils.
+Individuals who are high can experience breathing problems, extreme sleepiness, nausea or vomiting, and small pupils.